declanbarr/Iris-Data-Set-Project/README.md

 ```
 Mean of Sepal length for rows 1 to 50 is: Sepal Length    5.006
 ```
 I then attempted to create a number of functions and loops that would produce min, max, mean etc for the different attributes and differnt classes.
-However, I later found on the pandas cheat sheet that I could easily produce summary statistics using the pandas describe function.
+However, I later found on the [Pandas cheat sheet](https://github.com/pandas-dev/pandas/blob/master/doc/cheatsheet/Pandas_Cheat_Sheet.pdf) [23] that I could easily produce summary statistics using the pandas describe function.

 In:
 ```python